 | Ave Maria | 34142 | 170 mph | Inland planned community | FBC R301.2(7) |

-Hurricane Wilma (October 2005) crossed the state from Cape Romano into Collier as a strong Cat 2 before exiting the east coast, and Hurricane Donna (September 1960) made landfall just south of Naples as a Cat 4 with 145 mph sustained winds — the storm that put southwest Florida on the modern hurricane map and arguably justifies every value above 140 mph in the FBC table to this day.
+Hurricane Donna (September 1960) made landfall just south of Naples as a Cat 4 with 145 mph sustained winds — the storm that put southwest Florida on the modern hurricane map.

-Building permits in Collier come from one of three offices depending on jurisdiction: Collier County Growth Management Division (unincorporated land, including most of East Naples, Golden Gate Estates, Immokalee, and Ave Maria), the City of Naples Building Department (everything inside Naples city limits), and the City of Marco Island Building Services (the island and Goodland).
-Everglades City operates its own building official as well, though volume there is small.
+The City of Naples Building Department covers everything inside Naples city limits, and the City of Marco Island Building Services covers the island and Goodland.
+Everglades City operates its own building official, though volume there is small.

-All four authorities currently enforce the Florida Building Code 8th Edition (2023), which references ASCE 7-22 and incorporates R301.2(7) verbatim.
-There are no Collier-specific amendments that change the 170 mph design value — what varies is paperwork: Naples requires its own elevation certificate form for coastal properties in the AE and VE flood zones, and Marco Island has a separate seawall and dune permitting process administered through the city engineer.
+What varies is paperwork.
+Naples requires its own elevation certificate form for coastal properties in the AE and VE flood zones, and Marco Island has a separate seawall and dune permitting process administered through the city engineer.

-Local product approval follows the standard Florida Product Approval (FL#) listings published by the Department of Business and Professional Regulation.
-Plan submissions to any Collier authority should include FL# for every window, exterior door, garage door, and roof covering assembly, along with manufacturer cut sheets demonstrating the design pressure ratings meet or exceed the calculated demands from the 170 mph design value.
+Submissions should include FL# for every window, exterior door, garage door, and roof covering assembly, with cut sheets showing design pressures meet the demands from the 170 mph value.

 Basic wind speed: 170 mph Risk Cat II (FBC R301.2(7))